pitluga/vimux-nose-test/README.md

 ## Commands

-- RunAllNoseTests - runs all the nose tests in a file
+- RunAllNoseTests - runs all the nose tests in the directory
 - RunFocusedNoseTests - runs the current test under the cursor (requires nose-run-line-number)